 A basic plan is available for free, and the network also offers very competitive pay plans for customers needing more data.

 Find out more about FreedomPop with our FAQ.

 Other Wi-Fi calling apps

 Popular services such as Skype, Viber and WhatsApp also offer the chance to make calls over Wi–Fi.

+However, these require you to download an app and create a profile.
 If you want to keep things extra simple, it’s best to go with what your preferred network has to offer.